NauvalFawwaz/NauvalFawwaz/README.md

 Today, I spend most of my time building and exploring web applications, backend systems, mobile development, developer tools, and software engineering.

-I enjoy taking an idea from:
+I like taking an idea from:

 ```text
 idea → design → development → testing → deployment
 ```

-and turning it into something people can actually use.
+and turning it into something real.

 <br>